Vaccines & Clinics

 Sexual Health and Wellness

 The Sexual Health and Wellness program comprehensively addresses issues of reproductive health and wellness (including family planning) with a focus on populations in greatest need and identified priorities.
 An important goal of the program in Ohio is to improve the overall health and well-being of women and men by promoting healthy lifestyles and encouraging the establishment of a reproductive life plan.
 Among the services we offer are testing for sexually transmitted diseases/illnesses (STDs), annual exams for both men and women, and the selection of birth control (including pills and implants).
+In order to ensure that you are seen in a timely manner, you can download and complete paperwork before coming to the clinic by clicking on these links:

 School Nurse Program